jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 ghci> runParser (charParserG 'h') "hello"
 Just ('h',"ello")
 ```
-As expected, it parsed the letter `"h"` and left the remainder of the string untouched.
+As expected, it parsed the letter `"h"` and left the rest of the string untouched.

 How would we parse a string?
-We could do something similar to `charParserG`, but instead of looking at a character, we try to match a string.
+We could do something similar to `charParserG`, but instead of looking at a single character, we try to match an entire string.

 ```haskell
 substr :: Int -> Int -> String -> String